Posted: Thursday, Jun 27,2019 | Time: 06:35 am | Edited by: The Lottery Lab Staff

 This is not the first time the lottery association has taken action to prevent illegal activities.
 The lottery association encourages transparency and integrity to protect public confidence of all lottery games.
 It important for their business to keep their reputation clean.

-Therefore, the Massachusetts state lottery has adopted a new policy which is expected to disrupt the way lotteries work.
+Therefore, the Massachusetts state lottery has adopted a new policy that is expected to disrupt the way lotteries work.
 The policy states that if an individual claims six or more lottery prizes worth $1,000 or more each within any 12-month period, the lottery executive director will have the authority to suspend the ability of that individual to claim additional prizes for a certain period of time.
 This policy is primarily focused on eliminating attempts such as Jones to fraudulently claim lottery prizes.

 Mr. Jones first caught the attention of lottery officials almost two decades ago, when he cashed in 319 tickets worth $412,482 in 1998.
 By early August 2017, Jones had claimed $486,422.50 from 401 winning lottery products.
 It became obvious that something was not right.
-A follow-up audit conducted by then auditor, Jones DeNucci, found that this practice is ongoing and has become widespread.
-The lottery association is taking serious precautions to prevent such illegal activities to maintain transparency and integrity of lottery games.
+A follow-up audit conducted by the auditor, Jones DeNucci, found that this practice is ongoing and has become widespread.
+The lottery association is taking serious precautions to prevent such illegal activities to maintain the transparency and integrity of lottery games.